lxm/digix-2022/README.md

 ```

-## 8 classes
+## Treat it as an 8-class classification problem

-Categorize the dataset into 0-7, 8 classes, each representing one type of data, if the image has multiple defects, it will be placed into two classes of data
+Categorize the dataset into 0-7, in total 8 classes, each representing one type of data, if the image has multiple defects, it will be placed into multiple classes of data

 ```
 make finetunec8